Russia Rains Attacks On Ukraines Kharkiv Region After Launching Offensive - UrduPoint

 The attack on an industrial zone of the town of Sorokyne, known as Krasnodon in Russian, killed three and injured four, he said.

-The DeepState Telegram channel -- which is close to the Ukrainian army -- said Russia had taken some 100 square kilometres (39 square miles).
+The DeepState Telegram channel -- which is close to the Ukrainian army -- said Russia had taken some 100 square kilometres (39 square miles) of territory.

-Russia "continues to advance to Vovchansk", the channel said.
-"They are gaining a foothold on the outskirts for further entry into the town."

-Russia was also advancing towards Lyptsi and trying to enter nearby Glyboke, it said.

-Ukraine was mounting "constant fire", including from drones, "but unfortunately it does not stop them".
+Ukraine was mounting "constant fire", including from drones, "but unfortunately it does not stop them", the channel said.

 Rybar, a Russian Telegram channel with military links, said Moscow's offensive led to territorial gains because troops took some villages where Russian soldiers already had a presence and others that were "deserted wastelands".